 If you actually need a camera that produces excellent near-film quality 8" X 10" prints, the original file must have a high enough minimum resolution of 300 ppi to print at this size.
 [Note: we are talking ppi, or pixels per inch, image resolution which is the key factor in the details quality of the final printed image.
 Do not confuse ppi with a printer's dpi, or dots per inch, as stretching a low ppi image to a larger physical print size will look poorly no matter what the printer setting is.]
 Needing 8" X 10" prints at 300 ppi translates to a camera of just 6 Megapixel capability.

 Okay, there is another need for a higher resolution camera than the cameras we discussed above (that were better than good enough for our Web pix needs).
 If you have aspirations to write a magazine article with how-to pictures, such publications normally insist on higher resolutions for their submissions.
-Probably you will need a camera with 6 Megapixels or more to get the minimum resolution demanded.
+Probably you will need a camera with 6 or 8 Megapixels or more to get the minimum resolution demanded.
 Using a camera with more pixels than the bare minimum will allow you the luxury of cropping a shot and still meeting the publisher's requirements.
 (Check with the particular publisher for their photo, and writing, submission requirements.)

 Critical Camera Features